More people watched Biden on ABC than Trump on NBC, MSNBC and CNBC - NewsChannel 3-12

 The Trump town hall was simulcast by two of NBC’s cable channels, MSNBC and CNBC, but even when those channels are included in the total, Biden — on only one network — still prevailed.

-The Trump town hall averaged 10.6 million viewers on the NBC broadcast network.
-On MSNBC, Trump reached 1.74 million viewers, and on CNBC, about 671,000 viewers.
-So Trump’s gross audience across the three channels was 13 million, about one million fewer than Biden’s audience on ABC alone.
+The Trump town hall averaged 10.9 million viewers on the NBC broadcast network.
+On MSNBC, Trump reached 1.8 million viewers, and on CNBC, about 720,000 viewers.
+So Trump’s gross audience across the three channels was 13.5 million, still fewer than Biden’s audience on ABC alone.

-Staffers at ABC News privately admitted to their surprise when the preliminary ratings came in on Friday.
+The final totals were provided by Nielsen on Friday evening.
+Earlier, preliminary data showed slightly smaller audiences for both the NBC and ABC telecasts.

-The Nielsen ratings only measure viewership on TV sets.
-Both town halls were also live-streamed to phones, computers and other devices.
+Staffers at ABC News privately admitted to their surprise about the ratings victory.
+And Biden allies wondered if Trump would react angrily.

 Trump has been a Nielsen connoisseur for decades.
 While hosting “The Apprentice” on NBC, he paid close attention to the performance of his show and routinely exaggerated its success.
 He has continued to fixate on TV ratings during his years in the White House and has frequently congratulated Fox News for its ratings victories.